-One of the most common causes of scalp itch is dandruff and many of the natural treatments people talk about focus on getting rid ofdandruff.
+One of the most common causes of an itchy scalp is dandruff and many of the natural treatments people talk about focus on getting rid of dandruff.

-And they often focus on the yeast Malassezia globosa - the primary cause of dandruff.
+And they often focus on the yeast Malassezia globosa -the main cause of dandruff.

 Should I reduce my yeast intake?

-One of the theories which gets a lot of coverage is that by avoiding foods which encourage yeast to grow in your gut, you can reducethe presence of Malassesia on the scalp.
+One of the theories most in vogue is that by avoiding foods which encourage yeast to grow in your gut, you can reduce the presence of Malassezia on the scalp.

 These diets suggest cutting out sugar and refined carbohydrates as well as mouldy or fermented foods such as:

 - stock cubes